twickster/FCC-challenge-solutions-/README.md

 # FCC-challenge-solutions-
-My solutions to the algorythm challanges on Free Code Camp.
+My solutions to the algorithm challanges on Free Code Camp.